 Sensory Trail

 This beautiful trail, which parallels the Hudson River, was built in 2013 to be accessible and enjoyable for people of all abilities.
-Resurfaced in 2024, the trail is wheelchair accessible and features wooden planks on either side of each turn-off, signaling to visitors with visual impairments that there is a change in the path.
+Refurbished in 2024 thanks to grant funding from Hudson River Valley Greenway and Saratoga County Trails, the trail is wheelchair accessible and features wooden planks on either side of each turn-off, signaling to visitors with visual impairments that there is a change in the path.
 Throughout the trail, bronze sculptures of birds are placed near areas where their real counterparts can be heard, allowing everyone to visualize what they are hearing through touch.

 Interpretive Signs

-Along the Sensory Trail, you'll find four interpretive signs that tell the stories of the many people who have enjoyed Hudson Crossing Park throughout history.
-Each sign features a QR code that you can scan to listen to these captivating tales, or you can access them through the button below.
+Along the park trails, you'll find many interpretive signs that tell the stories of the many people who have enjoyed Hudson Crossing Park throughout history.
+Each sign features a QR code that you can scan to listen to or read these captivating tales.
+You can access them now, through the buttons below.

 Two girls sitting at a picnic table with paper plates of food in front of them.